Crosby, Stills, Nash & Young at Red Rocks in Denver

-The show called “An Evening with Crosby, Stills, Nash & Young,” Freedom Of Speech ’06 was one of three sold out events at the Denver Red Rocks open air amphitheatre.
+The show called “An Evening with Crosby, Stills, Nash & Young,” Freedom Of Speech ’06 was one of three sold-out events at the Denver Red Rocks open-air amphitheatre.
 Their first tour since 2002 started in July in Philadelphia.
 Their 2000 reunion tour was their first since 1974.

 “We wanted to provide a balance, too.
 We didn’t wanna just be there as four raving madmen against this administration,” he says.
 “People come to see us because they fell in love to CSNY music.
 We didn’t want to make it just about how (screwed up) things appear to be in certain respects.”

-In this respect they failed.
+In this respect, they failed.
 Those who came to listen to classic CSN&Y were hijacked with a “solo” album they hadn’t come to hear.

-The new Young songs were written about current events were clearly topical, including Living With War and Families.
+The new Young songs were written about current events that were clearly topical, including Living With War and Families.
 “Strange weather we’re having,” Young observed after noting how the band’s tour buses ran on bio-diesel.
 He didn’t mention that these were half a dozen luxury buses parked down the mountain with pop-outs like fifth-wheelers, including one tricked out with chopped classic 40s cars as their skylights.

 Let’s look at the concert chronologically.
 The walk up to the venue was greeted, in an unusual way for Red Rocks, by numerous booths, including environmental and political issues like Progressive Democrats for America (and the other Democrats are…?)

 The first thing you were struck with was how old the band looked.
-Steven Crosby, the first spotlighted looked like a long-haired version of the actor Wilford Brimley.
+David Crosby, the first spotlighted, looked like a long-haired version of the actor Wilford Brimley.
 This is a band that has been performing publicly since Woodstock, though one wondered how many in the audience knew that.
 One particular hyper-active 20-something in front of me shared with her neighbors that her mother had seen them at Woodstock in 1969.

-Almost immediately the air smelled of dope… and onions from the bratwurst.
-It was a veritable reefer-o-rama, I had not smelled that much burning herb since I saw the Grateful Dead in the late 70s.
+Almost immediately, the air smelled of dope… and onions from the bratwurst.
+It was a veritable reefer-o-rama; I had not smelled that much burning herb since I saw the Grateful Dead in the late 70s.

-Their early song, “Carry On” was marred by bad microphone work that left out the melody track.
+Their early song, “Carry On,” was marred by bad microphone work that left out the melody track.
 A real shame.
 This was followed by “Wooden Ships” and “(It Appears To Be) A Long Time.”

 This was followed by “Military Madness Is Killing My Country (No More War)” and “After the War Is Done.”
 This was not just the recycling of old Vietnam anti-war protest songs, though they were mining the same vein.
 Nevertheless, the “Power to the People” flame did not ignite.

-They took a break at 8:40 to return “with some of our acoustic stuff” but the break lasted over 35 minutes as the stage crew fumbled with faulty sets.
+They took a break at 8:40 to return “with some of our acoustic stuff,” but the break lasted over 35 minutes as the stage crew fumbled with faulty sets.
 Nevertheless, the second half was rewarding.
 They started with “Helplessly Hoping” as they sang

 proving that they could do the great harmonizing that still works.